Sexual Abuse Explained

 It does not have to be a life sentence.
 You can recover.

-INFORMED BY NEUROSCIENCE AND THE BEST OF PSYCHOTHERAPY THERE IS LIFE AFTER SEXUAL ASSAULT AND ABUSE
+INFORMED BY NEUROSCIENCE AND THE BEST OF PSYCHOTHERAPY THERE IS LIFE AFTER SEXUAL ASSAULT AND SEXUAL ABUSE

 Having a mental health concern does not make you “weak” or “broken.”
 People cope with trauma in different ways.